3 Days Touring Tokyo

 Pottery shop window display in Tokyo

-When participating in the actual experience, you’ll begin by donning a samue, or a traditional Japanese craftsperson's garment.
-The master potter leading the class will guide you through the technique of kintsugi, elaborating on the meaning behind the art form before demonstrating via a presentation of videos how to correctly engage in each technique.
+When participating in the actual experience, you’ll begin by donning a samue, or traditional Japanese craftsperson's garment.
+The master potter leading the class will guide you through the technique of kintsugi, elaborating on the meaning behind the art form before demonstrating via a video presentation how to correctly engage in each technique.
 You’ll then give it a shot as you attempt to replicate the same mannerisms using a ceramic plate supplied by the studio to refinish one traditional pottery item.
 This will involve scraping and shaping your imperfect crack to make it an artistic motif rather than a mistake before securing the two pieces together and embellishing the joint with shiny gold powder.
-You’ll leave with a newfound appreciation for Japanese aesthetics along with a unique repaired item you get to take home as a souvenir from your lesson.
+You’ll leave with a newfound appreciation for Japanese aesthetics along with a uniquely repaired item to take home as a souvenir from your lesson!

 Woman working on arts and crafts in a Tokyo shop